-Source: Department of the Environment 2016, Collaborative Australian Protected Area Databases, 2008, 2012 and 2016, Canberra Protected areas outlined in the Collaborative Australian Protected Area Database have been corresponded to the 2011 ASGS remoteness area geographical classification.
+Source: Department of the Environment and Energy 2016, Collaborative Australian Protected Area Databases, 2008, 2012 and 2016

+Protected areas outlined in the Collaborative Australian Protected Area Database have been allocated to the 2016 ASGS remoteness area geographical classification.

 Overlapping areas have been filtered from the original data source.